-The period for recovering any deficit will vary by employer and this is covered in further detail in Appendix B.
+The period for recovering any deficit will vary by employer and this is covered in further detail in Section 5.

-Where there is an increase in contributions required at this valuation the employer will be able to step-up their contributions over a period of 3 years, with effect from 1 April 2018.
+Where there is a material increase in contributions required at this valuation the employer will be able to 'phase in' their contributions over a period of 3 years in a pattern agreed with the Administering Authority and depending on the affordability of contributions as assessed considering the covenant of an employer, with effect from 1 April 2021.